CSU Policies and Regulations

 Protected Status: Disability

 Holly Hunt, Director and ADA Coordinator of the Accessibility Resource Center, has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
 Inquiries concerning compliance may be presented to this person at the Accessibility Resource Center, SSC 170, 530-898-5959.
-CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU studentsCSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party).

 Protected Status: Gender (or sex), Gender Identity (including nonbinary and transgender), Gender Expression, and Sexual Orientation

-The Deputy Title IX Coordinator/DHR Administrator, has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-Inquiries concerning compliance may be presented to this person at Kendall Hall 220, 530-898-4949.
 The California State University is committed to providing equal opportunities to all CSU students in all university programs, including intercollegiate athletics.
-CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student (or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU students.
-CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party).
+The Interim CSU Nondiscrimination Policy-Student Respondent Procedures or Track 1 (Federal Mandated Hearing Process or any successor policy) are the systemwide procedures for all complaints of discrimination, harassment or retaliation made against other CSU students.
+The Interim Procedure (or any successor procedure) are the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.

 As a matter of federal and state law and California State University policy, the following types of conduct are prohibited: